Reclaiming Anger: Building Affective Regulation and Raising Resilient Humans

 Permit: Instead of snapping or shutting down, you allow yourself to feel the anger without letting it control your response.
 You take a few slow breaths, then choose to say, "It's frustrating and scary for me when you come home late without notifying me.
 May we discuss how to handle this next time?"

-This procedure helps you remain faithful to your values and communicate your needs more clearly, reducing the likelihood that you will react impulsively.
+This process helps you remain faithful to your values and communicate your needs more clearly, lessening the likelihood that you’ll respond impulsively.

 Acknowledge